slideflow/slideflow/docs-source/source/training.rst

 .. note::

-    If you are using a continuous variable as an outcome measure, be sure to use a linear loss function.
-Linear loss functions can be viewed in ``slideflow.ModelParams.LinearLossDict``, and all available loss functions are in ``slideflow.ModelParams.AllLossDict``.
+    If you are using a continuous variable as an outcome measure, be sure to use a regression loss function.
+Regression loss functions can be viewed in ``slideflow.ModelParams.RegressionLossDict``, and all available loss functions are in ``slideflow.ModelParams.AllLossDict``.

 Training a model
 ****************